inrupt/solid-common-vocab-js/README.md

 personLabel = person.asLanguage('fr').label

-// Change the default language in our context (i.e. localStorage). storage.setItem(LitContext.CONTEXT_KEY_LOCALE, 'es')
+// Change the default language in our context (i.e. localStorage). storage.setItem(VocabContext.CONTEXT_KEY_LOCALE, 'es')

 personLabel = person.label // personLabel now contains the Spanish literal.
 ```

 ### Strictness

-The last parameter to the LIT Vocab Term constructor indicates if the behaviour
+The last parameter to the Vocab Term constructor indicates if the behaviour
 of the term should be strict or loose.
 In the case of "loose" behaviour, in the absence of any label,
 `term.label` will default to the local part (i.e. the last segment of the path